BarbyKelly/quizproject/README.md

   * English
   * Eesti (Estonian)

-* Add Extra section/button to the website.
-On this area of the page Visitors can click on links to learn more about Estonia, and see research done by the Developer while searching for questions and answers for the quiz.
+* Add "Extra" button to the website, which would bring visitors to an area with links and images to find out more about Estonia

-* Add code to make images showing the correct answer (eg picture of lynx) to pop up, when visitor has made their answer choice.
+* Add code to make images pop up when visitor has made their choice.
+Image of the correct answer (eg picture of lynx)

+* Add funny incidents with English-Estonian keyboard

 [Back to top](#contents)